xxyzzzq/quex/quex/engine/analyzer/examine/00-README.txt

 consideration of the investigated behavior.

 The 'RR(i)' for each state can be determined by *back-propagation* of needs.
-A state or a terminal which requires a specific register tags all of its predecessor states with this requirement.
+A state which requires a specific register tags all of its predecessor states with this requirement.
 That is, if a state 'k' requires a register 'x', then 'x is element of 'RR(i)' for every state 'i' that lies on the path to 'k'.

 -------------------------------------------------------------------------------

 LINEAR STATES AND MOUTH STATES:

-Two central concept of the analysis algorithms are 'linear states' and 'mouth states' as they are defined in the paragraphs to follow.
+Two central concept are required for the further discussion: 'linear states' and 'mouth states'.
+They are defined in the paragraphs to follow.

 DEFINITION: Linear State